dioptre/embercms/README.md

 * Zip /aws/lambda to /aws/lambda.zip
 * Upload /aws/lambda.zip to AWS lambda
 * Follow /aws/readme.md for next steps for adding CORS and other permissions
-* Stup in s3 that on object create execute lambda
+* Setup in s3 that on object create execute lambda

 ##There might be a dead dependency in the optional sails stats module sails-hook-dev
 * vi server/node_modules/sails-hook-dev/index.js and replace lodash.... with lodash').isObject & reduce